Terradue/doc-tep-geohazards/source/tutorials/mpic-slide.rst

 * **Sentinel-2 relative orbit:** Defines the relative orbit to filter the acquisitions.
 Biases exist between acquisitions of different relative orbits, this option allow to ensure only one relative orbit is considered.
 * **Region Of Interest bounding box:** Defines the area the Sentinel-2 acquisitions are cropped to compute the correlation.
 It is highly recommended to define small region of interrest for numerous input images in order to reduce the computational cost.

+..
+Warning:: It is highly recommended to define small region of interrest for numerous input images in order to reduce the computational cost.
+For instance, the each Sentinel-2 contain 10980x10980 pixels (100 kmx 100 km).
+If the pairing network is set to compute 1000 pairs, it means that the correlation and the inversion have to be computed over 100 billion points that will take several days to weeks to process.
+It is recommended to set ROI of around 5000 x 5000 pixel (50 x 50 km).

 * **Image Matching parameters:** Two different algorithms are proposed for this step:* **MicMac** *developped by IGN/ENS and* **GeFolki** *developped by ONERA.
 Micmac is based on the correlation of two images in the spatial domain while GeFolki is optical flow algorithm.
 	* **MicMac Parameters:**